PKWA Law was recently named in a survey conducted by the Straits Times as one of “Singapore’s Best Law Firms’ in 2021.

-PKWA Family Lawyers can assist you in applying to the court to appoint a Deputy under the Mental Capacity Act for a person who lacks mental capacity.
+As leading family law specialists, we often help clients to appoint a court-appointed Deputy under the Mental Capacity Act to act for a person who lacks mental capacity.
+Our fees start from $2900.

 What is a Deputy?

-A deputy is a court-appointed individual who is granted specific powers by the Court to make decisions for the benefit and welfare of a person who lacks mental capacity.
+A deputy is a court-appointed individual who is granted specific powers by the Court to make decisions for the benefit and welfare of a person who lacks mental capacity and who did not make a Lasting Power of Attorney (LPA).

 Apart from taking care of the mentally incapacitated person’s personal needs and financial affairs, the deputy is also required to submit an annual report to the Office of Public Guardian to explain what decisions the deputy had made for the person and how the deputy had used that person’s monies.